About the course

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.

-The following colleges accept students on the DPhil in Engineering Science:
+The following colleges accept students for full-time study on the DPhil in Engineering Science:

 - Balliol College